neuronsimulator/nrn/neuron/general/classes/random.rst

         highindex values differ by more than the eventual length of the stream.
         In any case, the
         initial highindex is returned and can be used to restart an instance of the generator.
-Use :meth:`functions.mcell_ran4_init` to set the (global) low 32 bit index of the generator.
+Use :func:`mcell_ran4_init` to set the (global) low 32 bit index of the generator.
 The :meth:`Random.seq` method is useful for getting the current sequence number and restarting at that sequence number (highindex).
-        If the lowindex arg is present and nonzero, then that lowindex is used instead of the global one specified by :meth:`functions.mcell_ran4_init` .
+        If the lowindex arg is present and nonzero, then that lowindex is used instead of the global one specified by :func:`mcell_ran4_init`.
         This allows 2^32-1 independent streams that do not overlap.

         Note that for reproducibility,
-        the distribution should be defined AFTER setting the seed since some distributions, such as :meth:`Random.normal` , hold state information from a previous pick from the uniform distribution.
+        the distribution should be defined AFTER setting the seed since some distributions, such as :meth:`Random.normal`, hold state information from a previous pick from the uniform distribution.

     .. seealso::